Posted by & filed under Blog, Electrical Installations.

 2. Many well-balanced boxes allow you to remove them without removing the lid.
 If so, simply lift the lid to an open area.

 3. Look at the metal clips on either side of the box.
-Insert a flat-blade screwdriver into the size of one of these clips – either side lightly in the left or right side – and slide it out until the clip meets the moulded stem.
+Insert a flat-blade screwdriver into the slot of one of these clips – either side, left or right – and slide it out until the clip meets the moulded stem.

 4. Lift the box down, using the lid as a handle.

-In concrete floor, screed floor boxes are set into the concrete themselves.
+In a concrete floor, screed floor boxes are set into the concrete itself.
 Therefore, removal is generally not possible without extensive building upheaval

-For further articles with regards to What are Floor Boxes please visit our Knowledge Center HERE
+For further articles regarding What are Floor Boxes?
+Please visit our Knowledge Centre HERE

 Fiber Optic Cabling London Quotation